DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_introduction.md

 structure.
 For example, contrary to languages used in word processors such as Tex, Latex, Word, Microsoft Word, Wordperfect or ODF (open office document format), where presentation and text structuring are mixed, SGML only defines functions or roles.
-When we type a **Bold** word in the text using a word processor we in fact type “start bold” -\> type the word- \> “end bold”.
+When we type a **Bold** word in the text using a word processor we in fact type “start bold” -\> type the word -\> “end bold”.
 What is happening here is a mixture of **Layout** and structure.
 Layout is the activity of presenting a text onto a medium, such as a paper page.
 SGML and it derivatives, the easier
 HTML (HyperText Markup Language) and the expanded XML (Extensible Markup Language) make a strict distinction between structure and representation.
 A markup language knows notions such as “highlighted